I write major reports for public and private sector organisations and think

 presented a unique opportunity to understand how successful digital

-the Health Innovation Network – the Academic Health Science Network for
+Health Innovation Network – the Academic Health Science Network for south

-south London – and digital innovators Sitekit Applications I listened to the
+London – and digital innovators Sitekit Applications I listened to the stories of

-stories of NHS staff who have been making this extraordinary acceleration
+NHS staff who have been making this extraordinary acceleration in digital

-in digital transformation a reality, to identify the behaviours and cultures
+transformation a reality, to identify the behaviours and cultures that drove

 Embedding universal vaccination in the UK